drshahizan/HPDP/2526/project/p2/AyamGepuk/readme.md

 ### 6.0 Optimisation & Comparison

-A controlled comparison was performed between the batch processing and streaming processing to assess the performance of the pipeline under various operating conditions on a subset of the cleaned dataset containing 500 reviews, to which a trained Naive Bayes model was applied.
+A controlled performance comparison was executed between batch and streaming processing architectures to assess pipeline efficiency under different operating paradigms.
+A trained Naive Bayes classifier was evaluated on a test dataset to measure processing time, throughput, and classification consistency.
+Additionally, the Naive Bayes model's predictive performance was benchmarked against a Long Short-Term Memory (LSTM) network to validate model selection.

-### 6.1 Processing Time
+#### 6.1 Processing Time KIV

-Batch mode processed 500 reviews in 0.0303 seconds by vectorizing all records simultaneously through a single TF-IDF matrix transformation.
+Batch mode processed 25000 reviews in 0.0303 seconds by vectorizing all records simultaneously through a single TF-IDF matrix transformation.
 The same volume took 1.4729 seconds when it was processed as it arrived from the Kafka topic, using the streaming mode.
 This is about 48.6 times, which seems reasonable due to the overhead of each individual TF-IDF call and the Spark micro-batch scheduling for streaming mode.

-### 6.2 Throughput
+#### 6.2 Throughput

-Processing of large historical datasets in a single pass was significantly more efficient when using batch mode at 16,480 records per second.
-The performance of streaming mode was 339.5 records per second, although much lower, it's more than enough for a real-time inference where reviews are continuously received as individual events.
+In alignment with the processing time metrics, throughput capacities diverged heavily between the two modes:
+Batch Mode: Achieved a high-efficiency rate of over 16,500 records per second (rec/s), demonstrating its optimal design for large-scale, historical data ingestion and bulk transformation.
+Streaming Mode: Produced a significantly lower throughput of approximately 340 rec/s.
+While streaming throughput is visibly compressed in comparison to bulk processing, an ingestion rate of 340 rec/s remains more than sufficient for live production environments, where user reviews arrive sequentially as continuous, sparse individual events rather than massive parallel blocks.

-### 6.3 Accuracy and Consistency
+#### 6.3 Accuracy and Consistency

-The same classification accuracy of 89.60% was obtained for both of the modes.
-This means the serialized Naive Bayes model preserves complete classification consistency, no matter the processing mode, and no degradation due to Kafka and the Spark streaming layer.
-This is significant result as it shows that the integration of pipeline does not affect the reliability of the model.
+The evaluation yielded an identical classification accuracy of 89.60% (0.896) across both processing architectures.
+This confirms that the serialized Naive Bayes model maintains absolute classification parity and deterministic consistency, regardless of whether the underlying data ingestion layer is a static batch file or an active Spark Streaming/Kafka pipeline.
+The integration of real-time messaging layers introduced zero degradation to the feature engineering or inference boundaries.

-### 6.4 Resource Usage
+#### 6.4 Resource Usage

-In both batch and streaming modes, the 500-record sample run resulted in a memory delta of 0.00 MB, signifying there was no measurable additional memory overhead at this scale for either mode.
-For larger production deployments, it would be expected that the peak memory footprint of batch mode would be higher due to full matrix materialisation, while streaming mode would have a lower stable memory footprint per micro-batch.
+In both batch and streaming modes, the 25000-record sample run resulted in a memory delta of 0.00 MB, signifying there was no measurable additional memory overhead at this scale for either mode.
+For larger production deployments, it would be expected that the peak memory footprint of batch mode would be higher due to full matrix materialization, while streaming mode would have a lower stable memory footprint per micro-batch.

 ---